 How to Make Vanilla Sponge Cake Recipe

-Step 1: Prepare Your Oven and Pan
+Step 1: Prepare Your Pan and Oven

-Step 2: Combine Dry Ingredients
+Step 2: Mix the Dry Ingredients

-Step 3: Whip the Yolks and Sugar
+Step 3: Beat Egg Yolks and Sugar

-Step 4: Add Dry Ingredients and Water
+Step 4: Combine Dry Ingredients and Warm Water

 Step 5: Whip Egg Whites to Stiff Peaks